 Mapped: Where will temperatures soar in UK during fourth heatwave of the year?

-While temperatures are currently predicted to peak in the high twenties, they could still soar into the mid thirties
+Temperatures are forecast to reach the mid-thirties in parts of the UK in the coming days

-The UK may be set for its fourth heatwave next week after temperatures are predicted to soar from Sunday.
+The UK is set for its fourth heatwave after temperatures are forecast to soar over the coming days.

+Temperatures are expected to peak in the mid-thirties in the south of England, according to the Met Office, with London marking 32C on Tuesday.

 Grahame Madge, a Met Office spokesperson, said that while exact temperatures weren’t set in stone - and could hit the mid-thirties - many areas would enjoy a “hot spell” during the week.